tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   </figcaption>
 </figure>

-Before proceeding with an explanation of these differences, here is a 3-point file size primer:
+Before proceeding with an explanation for these differences, here is a 3-point primer on file size:

-* you know that digital information is stored as ones and zeroes (remember that the film, *The Matrix*?) and each `1` or `0` is referred to as a *bit* (a binary digit);
+* you know that computers store digital information as ones and zeroes; you refer to each 1 or 0 as a *bit* (a binary digit);
-* there are 8 bits in a *byte*, for example `10110110`;
+* there are 8 bits in a *byte*, for example, `10110110`;
 * a *kilobyte* (KB) is 1000 bytes.

-The "bands.tif" file is by far the largest file at 31 kilobytes.
-Recall that Processing uses no compression when saving TIFF files, so this comes as no surprise.
-But how exactly does a TIFF store pixel values, and how does this affect the size?
-To answer this question, one should begin with colour values.
-Consider the hexadecimal value for <span style="color:red">red</span>:
+The "bands.tif" file is by far the largest, weighing in at a comparatively hefty 31 kilobytes.
+Recall that Processing uses no compression when saving TIFF files, so this is no surprise.
+But how exactly does a TIFF store pixel values, and what is the relation to size?
+To begin to answer this question, consider the hexadecimal value for <span style="color:red">red</span>:

 <code>#<span style="color:#FF0000">FF</span><span style="color:#00FF00">00</span><span style="color:#0000FF">00</span></code>

 Each pair of digits has been coloured according to the RGB primary it controls.
-Using decimal values, we can rewrite this as:
+Alternatively, we could rewrite this using decimal values:

 <code>(<span style="color:#FF0000">255</span>, <span style="color:#00FF00">0</span>, <span style="color:#0000FF">0</span>)</code>

-But -- neither hexadecimal nor decimal numbers are expressed purely in ones and zeroes.
-In order to store this information digitally, the values must be converted to binary.
+But, this still isn't pure ones and zeroes.
+To store information digitally, decimal values require conversion to binary.
 It figures, right?
-Because binary is comprised of ones and zeroes, and so are bits.
-To convert from a zero in decimal to a zero binary is easy -- it's `0` in binary, too.
+Because binary comprises ones and zeroes, and so do bits.
+To convert from a zero in decimal to a zero in binary is easy -- it's `0` in both systems.
 The same goes for `1`.
 But what about `2`?
-Binary has only two digits to work with!
+Binary has only two digits to work with, whereas decimal has ten.
 Below is an abridged conversion table:

 Decimal &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;| Binary
 ----------------------------------------- | ------